Skip to main content

 BEPWR Director Scott Verhoeve"You’ve taken a great step by attending Explore Your Future to gain information and resources available to support your child’s career exploration.
 Of course, career exploration is a process, not an event.
 Here is some wisdom to help you keep the process moving."

-- Scott Verhoeve, Executive Director Business & Education Partnership of Waterloo Region
+- Scott Verhoeve, Former Executive Director, Business & Education Partnership of Waterloo Region

 STEP 1: MANAGE THE EXPECTATIONS YOU COMMUNICATE